DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 If you'd like to allow gift card purchase from an unauthenticated page simply generate a shopper token with `shopperId: ""`.

 ## Support
 Looking for an example?
-Check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) which is a working example of the entire drop in gift card solution.
+Check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) which is a working example of the entire Drop-in Gift Card solution.

 Contact us any time at hello@lightrail.com —- we are here to help.